aliahmedaspose/Aspose.Slides-Documentation/java/plugins/aspose-slides-java-for-php/presentation-content/powerpoint-charts/chart-entities/chart-plot-area/_index.md

 1. Access first slide.
 1. Add chart with default data.
 1. Call method [IChart.validateChartLayout()](https://apireference.aspose.com/slides/java/com.aspose.slides/IChart#validateChartLayout--) before to get actual values.
-1. Gets actual X location (left) of the chart element relative to the left top corner of the chart.
+1. Gets actual X location (left) of the chart element relative to the left top corner of the $chart->
-1. Gets actual top of the chart element relative to the left top corner of the chart.
+1. Gets actual top of the chart element relative to the left top corner of the $chart->
 1. Gets actual width of the chart element.
 1. Gets actual height of the chart element.